 CREATIVE WRITING FELLOWSHIPS: Applicant Eligibility

-You are eligible to apply in Poetry if you:
+You are eligible to apply in Prose if you meet the following requirements:

-- Are a Citizen or Permanent Resident of the United States.
+- You are a citizen or permanent resident of the United States.

-- Have not received two or more Fellowships (in poetry, prose, or translation) from the National Endowment for the Arts.
+- You have not received two or more Fellowships (in poetry, prose, or translation) from the National Endowment for the Arts.
+If you have received any award from the National Endowment for the Arts, you must have submitted acceptable Final Reports to the NEA by their due date(s).

-- Have not received any National Endowment for the Arts Literature Fellowship (in poetry or prose) or Translation Fellowship on or after January 1, 2014 (FY 2014).
+- You have not received any National Endowment for the Arts Literature Fellowship (in poetry or prose) or Translation Fellowship on or after January 1, 2015 (FY 2015).

-- A Volume of 48 or more pages of poetry; or
+- A volume of short fiction or a collection of short stories; or

-- You may use digital, audio, or online publications to establish eligibility, provided that the publisher has a competitive selection process and stated editorial policy.
+- You may use digital, audio, or online publications to establish eligibility, provided that the publisher has a competitive selection process and offers professional editing.
 If the online publication or website no longer exists, you must provide, upon request, sufficient evidence that your work once appeared online.
 If sufficient evidence cannot be provided, the online publication will not be eligible.

-The following may not be used to establish eligibility:
+The following content may not be used to establish eligibility:

 - Pre-publication material, such as galleys, proofs, and advance reader's copies.